Are You Projecting? Defense Mechanisms in Therapy and Beyond

 A quick history lesson on projection and Sigmund Freud

 Projection isn’t a new buzzword or even a modern-day invention.
-Rather, it’s a concept in social psychology that was first proposed by Dr. Sigmund Freud, known as the “father of psychoanalysis.”
+Rather, it’s a social psychology concept first proposed by Dr. Sigmund Freud, known as the “father of psychoanalysis.”
 It was further refined by his daughter, Anna Freud.

 Are some people more likely to project than others?